Linaro/lava/doc/v2/multinodeapi.rst

 ``lava-network hosts`` support to use the role of each device in the group as an alias in the output.

-.. seealso:: :ref:`role_aliases` for more information on the limitations of using roles as aliases.
+.. comment FIXME: in use_case_four seealso:: :ref:`role_aliases` for more information on the limitations of using roles as aliases.

 The ``hostname`` used in a query of ``lava-network`` is the LAVA hostname